-22 An Act Expanding the Coverage of Exemptions from Revealing the Source of Publised News or Information Obtained in Confidence by Including Journalists from Broadcasts, and News Agencies, Amending for the Purpose Section 1 of RA No. 53, as, as amended by RA No. 1477 (RA No. 11458).
+22 An Act to Exempt the Publisher, Editor or Reporter of any Publication from Revealing the Source of Published News or Information Obtained in Confidence (RA No. 53), as amended by RA No. 1477.
 May be invoked by government newspapers.